Dosage & Administration

 Hizentra Prescribing Information

-- Thrombosis may occur with immune globulin products, including HIZENTRA.
-Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors.
+- Thrombosis may occur with immune globulin products1-3, including HIZENTRA.
+Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling central vascular catheters, hyperviscosity, and cardiovascular risk factors.
+Thrombosis may occur in the absence of known risk factors [see Warnings and Precautions (5.2), and Patient Counseling Information (17).

 - For patients at risk of thrombosis, administer HIZENTRA at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
-Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.
+Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity [see Warnings and Precautions (5.2)].

 HIZENTRA is an Immune Globulin Subcutaneous (Human) (IGSC), 20% Liquid indicated for the treatment of the following conditions: